 - Go down on all fours and let your back hang naturally.
 Your head is aligned with your spinal cord, your abdominal muscles are taut

-Corpse Pose, contract your feet muscles as tight as you can, then slowly relax them.
+In the Savasana or Corpse Pose, contract your feet muscles as tight as you can, then slowly relax them.
 Continue with your lower legs all the way up to your head, making sure you work all the muscles: calves, thighs, back, abdominals, arms, hands, neck, face.

 According to studies quoted by the National Health Service, one out of four UK citizens is obese.
 But don’t let these statistics influence you - instead, ask yourself whether weight loss is actually necessary in your case, or merely a question of aesthetics.

 To know if you are overweight, you simply need to calculate your Body Mass Index.
 There are many sites out there where you can simply enter your height and weight and get your result, or you can calculate it yourself by dividing your weight in kilos by your height in metres squared (here’s the formula for pounds and inches).

 For a person measuring 1.57 m (about 5 foot 2) and weighing 61 kilos (about 137 pounds):

 61 / 1.57(2) = 24,75